POLAR-fhiR/fhircrackr/docs/README.md

 There are two ways of saving the FHIR bundles you downloaded: Either you save them as R objects, or you write them to an xml file.

 ### Save and load bundles as R objects
 If you want to save the list of downloaded bundles as an `.rda` or `.RData` file, you cannot just R's `save()`or `save_image()` on it, because this will break the external pointers in the xml objects representing your bundles.
 Instead, you have to serialize the bundles before saving and unserialize them after loading.
-For single xml objects the package `xml2` proved serialization functions.
+For single xml objects the package `xml2` provides serialization functions.
 For convenience, however, `fhircrackr` provides the functions `fhir_serialize()` and `fhir_unserialize()` that you can use directly on the list of bundles returned by `fhir_search()`:

 ```r
 #serialize bundles